-St. Albert needs to support a Sustainable Future.
-This means that St. Albert will have the amenities and affordability to enable our children and grandchildren to enjoy St. Albert the same way we have.
+My main goal for the city of St. Albert is to create and support a Financially Sustainable Future.
+This means ensuring that everyone will be able to afford and enjoy living in St. Albert the same way we have.

-We can work toward a sustainable future with the following goals:
+We can work toward a financially sustainable future with the following goals:

 1. Improving St. Albert’s Financial Situation